sireum/v3/readme.md

 (If this is your first time running the script, it first downloads Zulu JDK 8, Node.js, and Sbt, and then it installs them under the `platform` directory.)

-**Warning:** If you use Gradle on other projects, your Ivy2 cache might get corrupted.
+**Warning:** If you use Gradle on other projects, your Ivy2 cache might be corrupted.
 In such case, Sbt will complain about unresolved dependencies, e.g.:

 ```